Track 1: Diabetes: Types and its Complications

 Reduce your risk of cardiovascular disease.
 Diabetes and cardiovascular disease have many risk factors in common, including obesity and physical inactivity.

-Diabetic nephropathy is a disease/ the damage caused by diabetes to your kidney, which in some sever cases can lead to kidney failure.
-The waste from our blood is filtered by tiny blood vessels present in our kidney, and they can be destroyed by high sugar level in our body.
+Diabetic nephropathy is a disease/ the damage caused by diabetes to your kidney, which in some sever cases can lead to renal failure.
+The waste from our blood is filtered by tiny blood vessels present in our kidney, and they are often destroyed by high sugar level in our body.
 The body retains excess salts and water than required leading to weight gain and ankle swelling.
-This leads to malfunction or kidney failure in further stages.
+This results in malfunction or kidney failure in further stages.
 No symptoms are shown in primary stages so, regular urine tests are required to detect kidney damage.

-Diabetes may also lead to damage to nerves, which can lead to difficulty in emptying bladder and creating pressure injuring your kidney.
+Diabetes may also cause damage to nerves, which may further lead to difficulty in emptying bladder and creating pressure injuring your kidney.
 Long time retention of urine in bladder leads to infections as bacterial growth in urine with high blood sugar level is high.

 About 10 to 40 % of those with Type 2 diabetes and 30% of patients with Type 1 diabetes gradually will suffer from kidney failure.